bundance/imac-travelRepublicTest/README.md

 GitHub API.
 If you look at the code in app/shared/restAPI.js, you'll see rest.gitHubAPI defined as two services:

 * `gitHubREST` - a simple wrapper around $resource, defined with the parameters specified by GitHub to access its API.
-* `gitHubService` - the ReST service required by momPaginator, complete with the getData and getTotalItemsCount functions.
+* `gitHubData` - the ReST service required by momPaginator, complete with the getData and getTotalItemsCount functions.

 ###ReST Service getData() Parameters###